samuelleblanc/fp/README.md

 # Notes and tips about usage:

     - clicking on the first point will create a waypoint to it
-    - second point to be added will have the default transit altitude for that plane (if available)
+    - second point to be added will have the default transit altitude for that aircraft (if available)
     - when holding down the mouse button, range circles will appear, along with the sun's azimuthal location at that time denoted by the yellow star and dashed lines
     - Saving to: ICT button will create a sample ict file with 60 seconds points interpolated between each waypoint
     - plots of solar angle and altitude profiles is created with the Plots buttons